kammitama5/kammitama5.github.io/_posts/2018-4-23-Monday-April-23rd.md

 ## Oh yeah...
 - BayHac is coming up.
 I'm excited about that, too.
 Both my mentors will be there.
 My friends will be there.
 And there'll be lots of Haskell, so I have nothing to complain about :D
+- Oh, and the FUNNIEST is that I'm wearing my BayHac tshirt today!
+Good news that is Haskell-related comes to those who wear Haskell tshirts!

 ## And that's about it!